What is a “DBA”?

 Can I start to conduct business under my DBA before it is filed?

 In most cases, you will be required to file for and receive completed paperwork from your local or state jurisdiction before conducting business under your DBA.
-There are some exceptions to this rule; some jurisdictions will allow you to file up to 60 days from initial use of the name.
-Ask an expert below to make sure your business is compliant to all state and local DBA requirements.
+There are some exceptions to this rule; some jurisdictions will allow DBA filing up to 60 days from initial use of the name.
+Ask an expert to make sure your business is compliant to all state and local DBA requirements before you apply for DBA online.